Nick-G-1497/EmbeddedSystemsCTF/README.md

 This capture the flag is hosted on ```https://microcorruption.com/``` and was completed for educational purposes.
 The website hosts a series of challenges containing a fictional doorlock with fictional firmware intended to mimic the real life mistakes engineers make at low level software.
-The provide a fictional debugger to experiment and try and come up with a user input that corrupts the software and allow you access to whatever is hidden behind the lock.
+The site provides a fictional debugger to experiment and try and come up with a user input that corrupts the software and allow you access to whatever is hidden behind the lock.
 In this particular instance, the fiction product employs a second generation hardware security module.
-Authentication is not performed on the actual microprocessor, further more there is not specific function included in the software to jump to (there doesn't exist a function which is directly callable that allows a developer to unlock the door).
+Authentication logic is not executed on the actual microprocessor, further more there is not specific function included in the software to jump to (there doesn't exist a function which is directly callable that allows a developer to unlock the door).
 The user manual for the fictional product is shown below.

 ![alt text](./assets/manual.png)